Hyperpigmentation: Types, Causes and Remedies

 Hyperpigmentation is very common and usually harmless.
 These dark spots are exacerbated by sun exposure.
 People with darker skin tones tend to be more prone to hyperpigmentation, especially if they spend a lot of time in the sun.

-It can affect any part of the body and can be very frustrating and embarrassing when it affects areas on the face and the back of the hands.
+It can affect any part of the body and can be very frustrating when it affects areas on the face and the back of the hands.

 Types and Causes